-This blog comes from Denver Bicycle Café regular Scott Houchin, Scott is a trained Medic who serves on a lot of popular organized cycling events.
-This is Part One of a two part story from his current trip back east for a series of cycling events, serving as a Medic, and some of his own touring with Colorado friends.
+This is Part Two of a two part story by Denver Bicycle Café regular Scott Houchin.
+Scott is a trained Medic who serves on a lot of popular organized cycling events.from his current trip back east for a series of cycling events, serving as a Medic, and some of his own touring with Colorado friends.